 - Often receive retirement benefits that exceed those of a traditional retirement plan

-If the DOL audits a purchase transaction and finds the ESOT paid too much, the consequences of noncompliance can be significant, often resulting in an unwinding of the transaction and other monetary penalties.
+If the DOL audits a purchase transaction and finds the ESOT paid too much, the consequences of noncompliance can be significant and often result in an unwinding of the transaction and other monetary penalties.

-And while employees benefit from the retirement fund aspect of an ESOP, companies must also be financially capable to buy back the shares from employees as they retire or leave the company.
+While employees benefit from the retirement fund aspect of an ESOP, companies must also be financially capable of buying back the shares from employees as they retire or leave the company.
 This necessity is known as a repurchase liability and must be planned for.